CALL – 0800 246 5668 – Adept UK – Surveyor

 Ideally you want objective and independent advice, and an honest opinion from an experienced independent surveyor who has no vested interest in their findings or recommendations, and who’s only interest is establishing the source of the problem and providing advice on curing the problem if one indeed exists!!

-Sub-floor timber survey
+Sub-floor timber inspection

 Sub floor ventilation survey

 More often than not, it can be difficult to see if there is any sub floor timber decay or a woodworm infestation when floorboards can’t be lifted, because of floor coverings.
 All we need to do is gain written permission from the vender to lift floorboards.
 We can then take pictures and record evidence in our written timber report.
-This is often required when a Chartered surveyor has picked up issues with the suspended timber floor on a pre purchase survey, and has asked for further recommendations regarding the issue.

 PCA damp-proofing & timber treatment contractors what are they?

 PCA Contractors’ are damp-proofing & timber treatment company’s providing damp and timber surveys & reports services to the domestic and commercial market within the sectors represented by the PCA.
 Contractors can provide customers with diagnostic investigation services backed by a written report and quotation for any necessary works.
-All member damp-proofing & timber treatment contractors have been assessed by the PCA as being capable of undertaking repair and rectification work to the highest standards.

 Most people at this stage are confused, as to what degree of Survey they require, and also to how much of a damp problem they have, you may have little knowledge or understanding of this subject, and advice often found on the Internet is often vague, or somewhat confusing.
 You are faced with the dilemma of choosing a surveyor or damp-proofing and timber treatment Contractors who is suitably qualified in this field.